0xMIEL/alias/docs/project.md

 - Add fields like `roundsTotal` and `finalScore` to the user schema.
 - Calculate and update these statistics after each game, potentially storing them in a `UserStats` collection or within the user’s profile document.

-### 2. Game Levels Based on Word Difficulty

-Introduce different levels in the game, allowing players to choose or progress through various difficulties.
-Each level could adjust the complexity of words given to the players.

-**Implementation Ideas**:

-- **Difficulty Levels**: Create levels such as *easy*, *medium*, and *hard*.
-- **Word Bank**: Categorize words in the database by difficulty, allowing the game to serve more complex words as the level increases.
-- Add a field like `difficultyLevel` in the game schema to track the level of each game.
-- Update the game creation endpoint to allow players to select a difficulty level.
-- Implement logic in the game flow to adjust word selection based on the chosen level.

-These enhancements would improve user engagement by offering personalized performance tracking and a more varied gameplay experience.

-### 3. Filter games list

-Players w game lobby can filter games list based of their game settings.

 ## FAQ

 ### 1. How do I register and log in to the game?